ven0m-hue/8051-Stuffs/README.md

 # 8051-Stuffs
 8051 Microcontroller source codes, when I was learning and experimenting.
-It's a very shabbily maintained.
+It's very shabbily maintained.
 The file name makes does not make much sense.
+Just a backup.